OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/example_fd.rst

 ====================================

 Finally, let's finite difference the whole model in one operation.
-We tell OpenMDAO to do this by setting force_fd in the parent `Group`.
+We tell OpenMDAO to do this by setting force_fd in the top `Group`.

 .. testcode:: fd_example